matteobolner/metabolomics_base_workflow/README.md

 * Metabolite abundance data

 ## Pipeline structure
+The summarized structure of this pipeline can be seen below (rulegraph.svg).
+For the full pipeline including the repeated steps to account for multiple random seeds, see dag.svg

 * Missing data imputation
     + Remove outlier values and samples/metabolites with too many missing values (> 25% by default)
     + Impute missing values with MICE predictive mean matching (pmm)